Semi-local string comparison: algorithmic techniques and applications

-The full set of $8+13=21$ nonzeros in \figref{f-score} corresponds to the full set of $21$ seaweeds in \figref{f-align-seaweeds}.
-The two nonzeros that are $\lessgtr$-dominated by the point $(4,11)$ correspond to the two seaweeds fitting completely between the two dashed vertical lines $i=4$ and $j=11$.
-The three nonzeros that $\lessgtr$-dominate the point $(4,11)$ correspond to the three seaweeds piercing both these lines. \end{example}
+The full set of $8+13=21$ nonzeros corresponds to the full set of $21$ seaweeds in \figref{f-align-seaweeds}.
+The two nonzeros that are $\gtrless$-dominated by the point $(4,11)$ correspond to the two seaweeds, going from $4.5$ to $6.5$ and from $7.5$ to $9.5$.
+These two seaweeds fit completely between the two dashed vertical lines $i=4$ and $j=11$.
+The three nonzeros that $\gtrless$-dominate the point $(4,11)$ correspond to the three seaweeds going from $0.5$ to the right boundary, from $1.5$ to $13.5$, and from $3.5$ to the right boundary.
+These three seaweeds pierce both dashed vertical lines. \end{example}

-With minimal modification, the definitions of score and seaweed matrices can also be applied separately to each component of the semi-local LCS problem.
-For that, we split up the definitions as follows. \begin{definition} {$H\ssub_{a,b}$: string-substring score matrix} {$H\presuf_{a,b}$: prefix-suffix score matrix} {$H\sufpre_{a,b}$: suffix-prefix score matrix} {$H\subs_{a,b}$: substring-string score matrix} Given strings $a$, $b$, the corresponding \emph{string-substring, prefix-suffix, suffix-prefix and substring-string score matrices} are respectively the following submatrices of the semi-local score matrix $H_{a,b}$ over $\bra{-m:n \mid 0:m+n}$: